-An estate plan tailored to your particular goals allows for the greatest possible control over the distribution of your estate, while minimizing taxes, probate fees and other costs payable.
-At Dick Byl Law Corporation, we will walk you through the process of creating an estate plan to ensure that your family and loved ones are taken care of.
+An estate plan tailored to your particular goals allows for the greatest possible control over the distribution of your estates while minimizing taxes, probate fees, and other costs payable.
+At Dick Byl Law Corporation in Prince George, wills and estate lawyers will walk you through the process of creating an estate plan to ensure that your family and loved ones are taken care of.

-This document can be as general or specific as you need and is important to have when the Adult is no longer able to manage independently, even just temporarily, or when they’re outside of B.C.
-It is important that you choose an Attorney that you can trust as an Enduring Power of Attorney has the potential to lead to the mismanagement of your money and property.
+This document can be as general or specific as you need and is important to have when the Adult is no longer able to manage independently, even just temporarily, or when they are outside of B.C.
+It is important that you choose an attorney that you can trust, as an Enduring Power of Attorney has the potential to lead to the mismanagement of your money and property.

-A Representation Agreement is a legal document whereby you, (the “Adult”) appoint a trusted person (the “Representative”), to help you make, or to make personal and health care decisions on your behalf in the event of illness, injury or disability.
-Representation Agreements are designed to be used by all adults and allow you to arrange in advance how, when, and by whom, decisions about your health care or personal care are to be made.
+A Representation Agreement is a legal document whereby you, (the “Adult”) appoint a trusted person (the “Representative”), to help you make, or to independently make personal and health care decisions on your behalf in the event of illness, injury, or disability.
+Representation agreements are designed to be used by all adults and allow you to arrange in advance how, when, and by whom the decisions about your health care or personal care are to be made.

 Understand how advanced estate planning can save you tax money!